Approaches to Syntax

 - Year of study:

 - Term 1

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-- an ability to apply syntactic analysis to a range of languages
+LO3. apply syntactic analysis to a range of languages

 Scope and syllabus

 This module introduces different linguistic phenomena from a wider perspective without being confined only to a particular theory or approach.
 Students will be able to critically analyse and contrast different approaches and analyse different phenomena cross-linguistically.

 Particular focus in this module will be on describing and analyzing a number of important syntactic phenomena.
 Examples of such phenomena that will typically be covered include the following: